 MAlign ("em-a-line") is a utility that runs on most, but not all, of the Keck instruments on a simple dedicated optical imager known as the Star Stacking Camera.
 MAlign is an active test in which the positions of the segments are measured by distorting the primary in focus mode (see Section 5.4.1).
 The stellar subimage formed by each segment is displaced radially from its nominal position.
 Once well separated, all 36 image centroids can be measured.
 Since the amplitude of focus mode is well controlled, the expected centroids are known.
-MAlign cannot distinguish global aberrations caused by the tip, tilt, or despace of the secondary from similar global aberrations of the primary mirror; instead it attributes all global focus and coma to a misalignment of the secondary.
-In terms of the PCS functions, MAlign does not measure segment phase or shape, but does measure segment tip/tilt as well as secondary tip, tilt, and piston where, as noted above, the secondary is positioned to best cancel out global focus and coma in the primary.
+MAlign cannot distinguish global aberrations caused by the tip, tilt, or despace of the secondary from similar global aberrations of the PCS functions, MAlign does not measure segment phase or shape, but does measure segment tip/tilt as well as secondary tip, tilt, and piston where, as noted above, the secondary is positioned to best cancel out global focus and coma in the primary.
 In adjusting segment tip/tilt, MAlign also constrains the segment pistons to minimize the change in the intersegment edge steps.